 Why Hike Midway Pass

-This lightly traveled trail climbs steeply through forest up the west side of the Lost Man Valley before heading northwest through meadows and then alpine tundra along the east side of the Coleman Creek drainage.
+The trail to Midway Pass climbs steeply through forest up the west side of the Lost Man Valley before heading northwest through meadows and then alpine tundra along the east side of the Coleman Creek drainage.
 Once above the timberline the trail enjoys fine views of Green Mountain (12,791-ft.), Independence Mountain (12,703-ft.) and the summits of the Collegiate Peaks Wilderness rising to the south of the Roaring Fork Valley.
 Geissler Mountain (13,186-ft.) and Twining Peak (13,711-ft.) in the Williams Mountains dominate the view to the east.
 To the southwest are distant views of the high peaks in the Elk Mountains in the Maroon Bells-Snowmass Wilderness.

 The pass is the turnaround point for day hikers.
 On the north side of the pass the Midway trail descends the Midway valley and connects with the Hunter Creek and Woody Creek trails, offering opportunities for overnight trips in the Hunter-Fryingpan Wilderness